An Evening with Lisa Jewell and Andrea Mara

 About this Event

-From thrilling plots and unexpected twists to deeply complex characters, join us for an evening with two bestselling authors as we delve into the dark and gripping worlds of their latest psychological thrillers.
+From thrilling plots and unexpected twists to deeply complex characters, join us for an evening with internationally bestselling authors Lisa Jewell and Andrea Mara, as we delve into the dark and gripping worlds of their latest psychological thrillers.
+For one night in Dublin, the authors take to the stage together to discuss their brand new books and the craft of writing a novel that has you hooked from start to finish.

 In Lisa Jewell’s It Could Have Been Her , a lost dog, whose owner is now missing, draws Jane back to an isolated house that she has been in before.
 25 years earlier, she was here with a man she didn’t know.., until a scream and thud from upstairs sent her running.
 Now, when she glimpses a haunted looking woman through the window, she is driven to finally uncover the house's secrets.
 But those secrets are more terrifying than she could have ever imagined, especially when she realises it could have been her…